Q: What exactly does Lawyers Clearinghouse do?

 Q: How does a homeless person get pro bono legal assistance?

-A: Legal assistance is available by contacting the Clearinghouse or signing up at one of our shelter partner locations (Pine Street Inn, St. Francis House, Medeiros Center, Bridge, Southampton Street Shelter, or MBHP).
+A: Legal assistance is available by contacting the Clearinghouse or signing up at one of our shelter partner locations (Pine Street Inn, St. Francis House, Medeiros Center, Bridge, Southampton Street Shelter, MBHP, or Woods-Mullin Shelter).
 Check the calendar for clinic dates.

 Q: How much will it cost to get a lawyer?

 A: We find lawyers who are willing to take cases pro bono, meaning there is no cost for the legal services provided to clients.
 However, we do charge an administrative fee for nonprofit case placement and some of our legal workshops for nonprofits require a small registration fee that can be waived in certain circumstances.

 A: The Clearinghouse relies on foundation grants, law firm and individual donations, and its annual fundraiser to support its operations.
 Take a look at our financial information here.